 In Germany, employers may employ workers from other EU or EEA countries or Switzerland without the need for a specific residence or work permit.
-Workers from other foreign countries may be employed in Germany only if they have a residence permit.
-Such residence permit comprises permission to work to the extent that statutory law does not provide otherwise.
-The granting of these work and residence permits is subject to detailed statutory requirements and, in principle, limited to certain occupations and categories of employees.
-The residence permit usually has to be applied for at the relevant German embassy before entering Germany.
-The embassy will involve the local foreigners' office and, unless an exception applies, the Federal Employment Agency.
+Workers from other foreign countries may be employed in Germany only if they have a residence title.
+Such residence title comprises permission to work to the extent that statutory law does not prohibit or restrict such work.
+The granting of residence titles is subject to detailed statutory requirements and, in principle, limited to certain occupations and categories of employees.
+Residence titles must usually be applied for at the relevant German embassy before entering Germany.
+The embassy will involve the local immigration office to the applicant's German address and, unless an exception applies, the Federal Employment Agency.
+Employers are obliged to verify that any such foreign worker has a residence title and that his or her employment is not subject to any applicable prohibition or restriction.
+They must keep a copy of the residence title in electronic or paper form for the duration of employment and must inform the local immigration office within four weeks of any early termination of employment.
 Employing a foreign worker who is not entitled to work in Germany constitutes an administrative offence.
 The maximum fine is €500,000 for the employer and €5,000 for the employee.